-Preview Activity 2 (Some Other Types of Functions)
+Beginning Activity 2 (Some Other Types of Functions)

-The domain and codomain of the functions in Preview Activity 1 is the set \mathbb{R} of all real numbers, or some subset of \mathbb{R} .
+The domain and codomain of each of the functions in Beginning Activity 1 are the set \mathbb{R} of all real numbers, or some subset of \mathbb{R} .
 In most of these cases, the way in which the function associates elements of the domain with elements of the codomain is by a rule determined by some mathematical expression.
 For example, when we say that f is the function such that then the algebraic rule that determines the output of the function f when the input is x is $\frac{x}{x-1}$.
 In this case, we would say that the domain of f is the set of all real numbers not equal to 1 since division by zero is not defined.